Mitch Benn: Radio and television

 Benn regularly plays live shows at clubs and festivals in Britain, and has toured extensively overseas, including South Africa, Hong Kong and Singapore.
 In August 2007 he completed a successful run at the Edinburgh Fringe, performing a two-hour show, The Mitch Benn Music Club, with the Distractions.
 He completed a national UK tour in December 2008, the Sing Like an Angel tour, which coincided with the release of his sixth album, of the same name.
-Mitch Benn toured the UK again during October and November 2009 and continues to play across the country and regularly present a new one man show at the Edinburgh Fringe Festival.
-Together with the Distractions he runs a monthly musical comedy night at the Phoenix (Cavendish Square) on the first Tuesday of every month called The Distraction Club.
+Mitch Benn toured the UK again during October and November 2009 and continues to play across the country and regularly performs at the Edinburgh Fringe Festival.
+Together with the Distractions he runs a musical comedy night at the Phoenix (Cavendish Square) called The Distraction Club.

 In November 2010 he released "I'm Proud of the BBC", a song listing many of the corporation's achievements.
-The track was available for download only and made it to 11th in the Independent Singles Chart.
+The track was available for download only and made it to 11 in the Independent Singles Chart.

 In September 2013 he took over the role of Zaphod Beeblebrox in the touring production of "The Hitchhiker's Guide to the Galaxy Live Radio Show".

+He was invited onto Celebrity Mastermind in 2016 and won, with his chosen category of Peter Cook.
+Series 15, episode 4, first broadcast on 22 December 2016.

+Benn was Team Captain for the University of Edinburgh in the Christmas Special of University Challenge 2018, which was broadcast on 1 January 2019.
+The final score was Edinburgh 120, LSE 160.

-In Autumn 2020 Mitch was a member of the Walruses in Series 16 of the BBC Two quiz show Only Connect alongside musical satirist Emma Kennedy and Mastermind finalist Dan Adler.
-His team reached the quarter-final round but were eliminated in the 17th episode of the series broadcast on January 11, 2021.
+In Autumn 2020 Mitch was a member of the Walruses in Series 16 of the BBC Two quiz show Only Connect alongside actress and writer Emma Kennedy and Mastermind finalist Dan Adler.
+His team reached the quarter-final round but were eliminated in the 17th episode of the series broadcast on 11 January 2021.